david-mangena/mobile_automation/README.md

 Ensure Android device is on Home Screen in case its locked with password.

-Right click the feature file and select "Run" or "Debug" to start the tests.
+In Editor right click the Test file and select "Run" or "Debug" to start the tests.

 ##Run tests through the commandline
 As this project uses Maven, we can invoke the tests using Maven goals.